-These projects will restore roughly 1,400 acres of habitat, and open 70 stream miles for fish passage.
-In addition to the 10 new projects funded this year, eleven projects initiated in 2016 will receive $5 million to continue planned restoration activities, including transitioning some projects from design phase to construction.
+These projects will restore roughly 1,400 acres of habitat and open 70 stream miles for fish passage.
+In addition to the 10 new projects funded this year, eleven projects started in 2016 will receive $5 million to continue planned restoration activities.
+This will include transitioning some projects from design phase to construction.

 Six of the projects will benefit species listed under the Endangered Species Act, including two projects that will support the recovery of Species in the Spotlight.
 One project is located in a NOAA Habitat Focus Area.

 Restoration efforts include:

 Fish Passage Restoration in Alaska ($300,000): In partnership with the Tyonek Tribal Conservation District, this project will replace two undersized culverts and re-route one road.
 This will restore access to nine upstream miles and 130 lake acres to multiple salmon species.
 The project will provide benefits to both salmon and Cook Inlet Beluga Whales that rely on salmon as a food source.

 Coast Coho Recovery Plan Implementation ($836,645): In partnership with Wild Salmon Center, this project will implement several projects to increase off-channel rearing habitat and improve the quality of in-stream habitat for Endangered Species Act-listed salmon.
 Efforts will include adding large woody debris and reducing water temperatures in coastal Oregon rivers.
 The selected projects will be implemented across three priority watersheds.

 Pacific Southwest- California and Hawaii